 |V-Moda BoomPro||Stupid name, $30, actually sounds ok|

-The best “can’t mess up” microphone option is the last one in the table, the V-Moda BoomPro (with a foam windscreen), which attaches to your headphones in place of a standard 3.5mm audio cable.1 It sounds much clearer and less muffled than any headset’s built-in mic.
+The best “can’t mess up” microphone option is the last one in the table, the V-Moda BoomPro (with a foam windscreen), which attaches to your headphones in place of a standard 3.5mm audio cable.✻ This means the BoomPro requires headphones with a detachable cable.
+If you’re wedded to a different pair, the Antlion ModMic is a more expensive option that works with any headphones, at the cost of a second cable.
+There’s also a wireless version, although you shouldn’t use wireless audio equipment for video calls due to latency and quality concerns.
+It sounds much clearer and less muffled than any headset’s built-in mic.
 It’ll also pick up less background noise (e.g. typing) than any mic, by virtue of being closer to your mouth, which makes it easier to follow “don’t mute” above.
 However, it won’t sound quite as natural as a non-headset mic.

 If you want something that sounds even more realistic, your best bet is something like an AT2005 positioned less than six inches from your face using a boom arm that’s clamped to your desk.
 If you don’t want your mic to be visible, it may require some zooming/cropping of your camera setup to get it that close.
 Compare it to the BoomPro (you’ll need headphones to hear the difference well):